Formulation of "Human Resource Policy" and Introduction of New Human Resource System

 After the evaluation is determined, feedback is provided on the evaluation results to inform employees of their strengths and challenges so that they can set their own goals for the following fiscal year.
 The results of the evaluation are reflected in salaries and bonuses for a highly transparent compensation system.
 This transparent system encourages "true autonomy and effort" by enhancing mutual understanding and understanding between supervisors and subordinates.

 Details of Education System and Training

-Besides these programs, in FY2017, we started one-on-one meetings between supervisors and subordinates in Japan.
-It was introduced to encourage the growth of employees and is being conducted for 80% of the company.
+In addition, we offer more than 20 training programs for new managers, including harassment, human rights, and compliance programs, in addition to management training.
+Besides these programs, we started one-on-one meetings between supervisors and subordinates in FY2017, to encourage the growth of employees, and the meetings are currently being conducted for 80% of the employees.

 Details of Employee Development Training and Education

 |Average amount of money per employee

 |position-based education, new manager training, extension training, trainee program.*2, etc.